-Visitor must also meet the following requirements:
+Visitors have the following requirements:

-Your understanding and cooperation is greatly appreciated.
-Our goal is to protect you, your loved ones, and our healthcare team.
 If you have questions, please ask a member of our care team to contact the manager on your nursing unit or in the outpatient department for the services you are receiving.